Everything you need to know about actor headshots, all in one place.

 - How to Hire a Makeup Artist: Most headshot photographers already work with someone they recommend.
 It's best to avoid going to a makeup counter in a store or hiring your own makeup artist because makeup for headshots is significantly different than makeup for real life or for glamour photoshoots.

 - Avoid Jewelry & Accessories: Jewelry and accessories like hats, sunglasses, chains, etc., are all considered distracting and should be avoided.
 The only acceptable jewelry is small stud earrings.
-Believe it or not, even wearing a simple necklace or chain is a big no-no in actor headshots.
+Believe it or not, even wearing a simple necklace or chain is a no-no in actor headshots.

 - Shaving: Same goes with shaving.
 It can make sense to do some shots shaven and some with scruff, but if it takes you three weeks to grow a beard and you submit a shot with a beard for an audition coming up in 3 days, you better have that beard when you show up or your chance of getting the role drops significantly.